education and training

 Link to Higher Education Farriery Courses - Click Here

-Contact: Herefordshire College of Technology, Centre for Rural Crafts, Holme Lacy, Hereford HR2 6LL.
+Contact: Herefordshire and Ludlow College, Centre for Rural Crafts, Holme Lacy, Hereford HR2 6LL.

 Cold Hanworth Cold Hanworth Forge and Blacksmithing School